caseyg/awesome/TOPICS.md

 *   [cedricziel/aha-mcp](https://github.com/cedricziel/aha-mcp) - A Model Context Protocol (MCP) server that provides seamless integration with Aha.io's product management platform.

-## agentic-ai

-*   [NoeSamaille/wxo-oauth-authz-code](https://github.com/NoeSamaille/wxo-oauth-authz-code) - Working example of a custom Python tool for IBM watsonx Orchestrate that allows to query Calendar Events from Microsoft 365 using a member connection implementing an OAuth Authorization Code flow.

-*   [awwaiid/ghostwriter](https://github.com/awwaiid/ghostwriter) - Use the reMarkable2 as an interface to vision-LLMs (ChatGPT, Claude, Gemini).
-Ghost in the machine!

 ## ai-agents

 *   [NoeSamaille/wxo-oauth-authz-code](https://github.com/NoeSamaille/wxo-oauth-authz-code) - Working example of a custom Python tool for IBM watsonx Orchestrate that allows to query Calendar Events from Microsoft 365 using a member connection implementing an OAuth Authorization Code flow.